pact-foundation/docs.pact.io/website/docs/pact_broker/tags.md

 ### When publishing pacts

 Your Pact consumer library will allow you to set the "consumer version tags" that will be set for the relevant consumer version when you publish your pacts.
-The recommended tag value to use is the name of your git branch, if applicable, or something like `dev`, if not.
+The recommended tag value to use is the name of your git branch.
+See the section below on [feature toggles](#using-tags-with-feature-toggles-instead-of-feature-branches) if you use feature toggles instead of feature branches.

 ### When publishing verification results